sustainers/academic-map/organizations/chaoss.md

 - [Dawn Foster & Andrew Nesbitt at State of Open Con 2023 (Episode 159)](https://podcast.sustainoss.org/159)
 - [Sustain and CHAOSS: A Joint Podcast (Episode 133)](https://podcast.sustainoss.org/133)

-CHAOSS also has a podcast of their own, available at: https://podcast.chaoss.community/
+CHAOSS also has a podcast of their own, available at [https://podcast.chaoss.community/](https://podcast.chaoss.community/).